Health and Safety Adviser

 Health and safety advisers usually earn

-Pay for health and safety advisers varies depending on skills and experience.
+Pay for health and safety advisers varies depending on their skills, experience and qualifications.

-- Senior health and safety advisers with 10 or more years' experience earn an average of $112,500.
+- Senior health and safety advisers can earn $90,000 or more.

 (This information is a guide only.
 Find out more about the sources of our pay information)